darthwalsh/bootstrappingCIL/README.md

 [EMCA-335](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-335.pdf) describes in great detail the binary file format assemblers must produce.

-Visual Studio's ldasm is helpful to understand CIL binaries (nothing proprietary used).
+Visual Studio's ildasm.exe is helpful to view PE files, but this project doesn't copy any code from other tools.

+You, for reading!